-Embark on a blossom-filled adventure in Britain to mark the 2020 reboot of the classic 1990s film, The Secret Garden, starring British actors Colin Firth and Julie Walters.
-Due for release in cinemas this spring, just when Britain’s flora will bloom into life, fans of the film and lovers of the original 1911 novel can find their own secret garden on a blooming marvellous four-day garden tour of the UK…
+Embark on a blossom-filled adventure in Britain to mark the 2020 reboot of the classic 1990s film, The Secret Garden - starring British actors Colin Firth and Julie Walters.
+Due for release soon, if you’re a fan of the film or the original 1911 novel, you can plan to find your own secret garden on a blooming marvellous four-day garden tour of Britain…

 Known as the ‘Garden of England’, Kent is the ideal place to start a green and glorious tour of Britain’s gardens.
-Visitors arriving in London can jump on a train to the tranquil county and discover a world of green spaces fit for a queen… or in this case, the Queen Mother!
-Explore the exquisite Walmer Castle and Gardens, a charming historic house with fantastic outside spaces including an impressive kitchen garden, a dramatic yew-lined Broadwalk and the perfectly pruned Queen Mother’s Garden.
-Gifted to Her Royal Highness in 1997 to celebrate her 95th birthday, a long pool guides the eye along the horticultural haven, allowing guests to soak up the air of tranquillity once enjoyed by the Queen Mother herself.
+From London, plan to jump on a train to the tranquil county and discover a world of green spaces fit for a queen… or in this case, the Queen Mother!
+Dream of exploring the exquisite Walmer Castle and Gardens, a charming historic house with fantastic outside spaces including an impressive kitchen garden, a dramatic yew-lined Broadwalk and the perfectly pruned Queen Mother’s Garden.
+Gifted to Her Royal Highness in 1997 to celebrate her 95th birthday, a long pool guides the eye along the horticultural haven, allowing you to soak up the air of tranquillity once enjoyed by the Queen Mother herself.

-Just over an hour’s drive from Kent, visitors can explore another hotspot for British horticulture in the lush county of Surrey.
-Head to RHS Garden Wisley for a chance to wander around one of the largest plant collections in the world, alongside a canal-side wisteria walk, picturesque cottage garden, traditional glasshouse and stunning orchard.
+Just over an hour’s drive from Kent, you can add another British horticultural hotspot to your bloom-filled itinerary.
+Located in the lush county of Surrey, plan a visit to RHS Garden Wisley for a chance to wander around one of the largest plant collections in the world, alongside a canal-side wisteria walk, picturesque cottage garden, traditional glasshouse and stunning orchard.

-Those wanting to spend extra time soaking up the flora and fauna of Surrey can visit The Savill Garden.
+Those wanting to spend extra time soaking up the flora and fauna of Surrey can envisage themselves visiting The Savill Garden.
 This expansive collection of seasonally designed outdoor delights and stunning woodland are full of rare plants and colourful blooms, making it a must-see for any horticulturalist or those searching for the picture-perfect picnic spot.

 Fans of The Secret Garden will relish the chance to explore one of the movies main filming locations - the stunning gardens on the Iford Manor Estate, located just over 90 minutes’ drive from Surrey.
-Nestled within the sweeping Cotswolds countryside, an Area of Outstanding Natural Beauty, visitors can easily lose themselves while strolling through the Grade I listed outdoor oasis, marvelling at the romantic Italianate garden, sculptures and terraces.
+Nestled within the sweeping Cotswolds countryside, an Area of Outstanding Natural Beauty, you can easily imagine losing yourself while strolling through the Grade I-listed outdoor oasis, marvelling at the romantic Italianate garden, sculptures and terraces.

-Fans keen to soak up additional Secret Garden experiences can extend their trip by jumping on a train to the north of England.
+If you’re keen to soak up additional Secret Garden experiences, you can extend your dream trip by jumping on a train to the north of England.
 With travel taking approximately four and a half hours to York, this leg of our great British horticultural tour will take visitors to another key filming location, Helmsley Walled Garden.

 Built in 1759 and nestled in the heart of Yorkshire, the original setting for Frances Hodgson Burnett’s enchanting novel, this five-acre garden sits below the beautiful ruins of Helmsley Castle.
-Visitors can enjoy the traditional glasshouses, embark in a spot of mindfulness in the Garden of Contemplation or explore the edible flower garden.
-The products from the garden can also be enjoyed in The Vinehouse Café, along with other delicious fruit and vegetables cultivated onsite.
+Here, you can enjoy the traditional glasshouses, embark in a spot of mindfulness in the Garden of Contemplation or explore the edible flower garden.